rcviale/master_thesis/README.md

-# Factor Timing in Currency Markets
+# Factor Timing in Currency Markets (provisional)

+This repository contains the codes for my Master thesis in Quantitative Finance at WU Vienna: "Factor Timing in Currency Markets" (provisional title).

 ## Untimed Strategies
 - **Dollar**: $1/N$ of all currencies